-CHF is, by definition, a state in which the heart is unable to pump blood at a rate appropriate to the requirements of the metabolizing tissues or can do so only from an elevated filling pressures(Zipes 2005).
+By definition, CHF is a state in which the heart is unable to pump blood at a rate appropriate to the requirements of the metabolizing tissues or can do so only at an elevated filling pressure (Zipes et al. 2005).
 CHF in ESRD patients differs from CHF states in subjects with preserved renal function by several factors.
 Interdialytic volume overload and vascular access flow are specific only for ESRD.
-Therefore, hemodialysis contributes also per se to the development of CHF.
+Therefore, hemodialysis also contributes per se to the development of CHF.
 During continuous worsening of chronic kidney disease, nephrogenic hypertension develops.
 This is the source of pressure overload, especially in patients with inadequate hypertension control.
 Most important mechanisms of CHF in ESRD patients treated by hemodialysis are discussed below.
-We did not include the problems associated with peritoneal dialysis nor kidney transplantation to keep this review more transparent.
+We did not include the problems associated with peritoneal dialysis nor kidnev transplantation to keep this review more transparent.